JonasReich/OpenUnrealConventions/Blueprint/README.md

 ### Align Nodes

 Aligning multiple nodes is easily possible by selecting them and using the shift + [W/A/S/D] shortcuts.
+In general alignment should focus on aligning pins and wires (esp. execution pins) first as some nodes have varying heights.

 Before: